BYLAWS OF THE

 The Council shall be entitled to conduct all activities permitted by law for Council members except as limited by law, the Articles of Incorporation, the Constitution and Bylaws, including, without further limitation, the following:

-(1) To select and remove all officers, agents and employees; to prescribe duties for them; to approve their compensation; and to require from them their faithful service.
+(1) To approve the selection of all officers, agents and employees; also to remove, if necessary, any officer, agent or employee; to prescribe duties for them; to approve their compensation; and to require from them their faithful service.

-(2) To direct and control, by policy, the affairs and activities of the Corporation and make rules and regulations for this purpose.
+(2) To direct and control, by policy, the affairs and activities of UCGIA and make rules and regulations for this purpose.

-(4) To borrow money and incur indebtedness on behalf of the Corporation, and cause to be executed and delivered for the Corporation's purposes, in the corporate name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations and other evidences of debt and securities.
+(4) To borrow money and incur indebtedness on behalf of UCGIA, and cause to be executed and delivered for the Corporation's purposes, in the corporate name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations and other evidences of debt and securities.

-(5) To recommend to the General Conference those matters concerning the establishment of doctrines.
+(5) To recommend to the General Conference those matters concerning the establishment of doctrine.

-(6) To develop an annual strategic plan, operational plan and corresponding balanced budget to be ratified by simple majority of all the valid ballots by the General Conference.
+(6) To develop an annual strategic plan, approve an annual operation plan and balanced budget developed by the administration for ratification by a simple majority of the valid ballots cast by the General Conference.

 (7) To inform the General Conference of any proposed relationships with any other religious organizations, for ratification by the General Conference.
 Ratification will require a two-thirds (2/3)-majority ballot of the valid ballots cast by the elders of the General Conference before entering into such relationships.

-(8) To suggest amendments to the Constitution, Articles of Incorporation or the Bylaws to the General Conference for approval.
+(8) To suggest amendments to the Articles of Incorporation, Constitution, Bylaws or Rules of Association to the General Conference for approval.

-(9) To recommend and publish the proposed agenda for the annual meeting or any special meeting of the General Conference.
+(9) To approve the agenda for the annual meeting of the General Conference.

 (10) To exercise all other powers conferred by law.

-Regular or special meetings of the Council may be held at any place that a majority of the Council may designate; or, if not so designated, meetings shall be held at the Corporation's principal office.
-Notwithstanding the above provisions of this section, a regular or special meeting of the Council may be held at any place consented to in writing by all Council members, either before or after the meeting.
-If such consents are given, they shall be filed with the minutes of the meeting.
+Regular or special meetings of the Council may be held at any place that a majority of the Council may designate; or, if not so designated, meetings shall be held at UCGIA’sHome Office.

 Any meeting of the Council, regular or special, may be held using teleconference technology or similar communication equipment, as long as each Council member participating in the meeting can hear and respond to every other Council member.
 All such Council members shall be deemed to be present in person at such a meeting.

-Regular meetings of the Council may be held subject to appropriate call and notice at such time and place as the chairman shall fix.
-Regular meetings shall be held once every three (3) months during the calendar year.
-Regular meetings shall be called by the chairman.
-However, if the chairman fails to call a required meeting, a simple majority of the Council may do so, upon written notice of at least twenty (20) days, transmitted to all members by first-class mail.
+Regular meetings of the Council are held subject to appropriate call and notice (unless notice is waived as allowed in these Bylaws) at such time and place as the chairman shall fix.
+Regular meetings shall be held no less than four (4) times in each calendar year at intervals that take account of the volume of Council business and the annual holy day calendar.
+If the chairman fails to call a required meeting, the deputy chairman or a simple majority of the Council may do so in writing to the secretary, no less than twenty (20) days prior to the date of the meeting.

-Special meetings of the Council of Elders for any purpose may be called at any time by the chairman of the Council of Elders or a majority of the Council members.
+Special meetings of the Council may be called at any time by the chairman of the Council or a simple majority of the Council members.

 a.
 Manner of Giving Notice

-(3) by telephone, either directly to the Council member or to a person at the Council member's office who would reasonably be expected to communicate that notice promptly to the Council member;
+(3) telephone, either directly to the Council member or to a person at the Council member's office or home who would reasonably be expected to communicate that notice promptly to the Council member;

-All such notices shall be communicated via the Council member's address, e-mail address, fax or telephone number as shown on the records of the Corporation.
+All such notices shall be communicated via the Council member's address, e-mail address, fax or telephone number as shown on the records of UCGIA.

 b.
 Time Requirements

-Notices of special meetings of the Council of Elders sent by first-class mail shall be deposited in the United States mail or other carrier at least ten (10) days before the time set for the meeting.
-Notices given by personal delivery, by telephone, e-mail, telegraph or fax shall be delivered, telephoned, given to the telegraph company or faxed at least forty-eight (48) hours before the time set for the meeting.
+Notices of regular and special meetings of the Council sent by first-class mail shall be deposited in the United States Postal Service or other carrier at least ten (10) days before the time set for the meeting.
+Notices given by personal delivery, telephone, e-mail, telegraph or fax shall be delivered, telephoned, given to the telegraph company or faxed at least forty-eight (48) hours before the time set for the meeting.

 c.
 Notice Contents

-The notice of a special meeting of the Council of Elders shall state the time of the meeting and the place, if the place is other than the principal office of the Corporation.
-The notice must specify the purpose of the meeting.
+The notice of a meeting of the Council shall state the time of the meeting and the place, if the place is other than the Home Office of UCGIA.
+The notice must specify the purpose and include the agenda of the meeting.

-The Council of Elders may from time to time meet in executive session when deemed appropriate by the Council.
+The Council may, from time to time, meet in executive session when deemed appropriate by the Council.
 Any member of the Council may request that the chairman convene the Council for an executive session.
-Upon request, the chairman shall move to adjourn any meeting in progress, excuse any non-Council members whose presence at the executive session is not required and move to convene the executive session.
-Executive sessions of the Council are subject to the same attendance and quorum requirements as regular meetings.
-It is the intention of the Council in providing for executive sessions that they be used to address any matters that are sensitive or confidential in nature.
+Upon such request, the chairman shall move, and a simple majority of the Council shall approve, to move the meeting in progress into executive session and excuse any non-Council members whose presence at the executive session is not required.
+Executive sessions of the Council are subject to the same attendance and quorum requirements as all other meetings.
+It is the intention of the Council in providing for executive sessions that they only be used to address any matters that are sensitive or confidential in nature.
+Once the sensitive or confidential business is addressed by the Council, the chairman shall move, and a simple majority of the Council shall approve to move out of executive session.

-A majority of the Council members present, whether or not a quorum is present, may adjourn any meeting to another time and place.
+The chairman, deputy chairman or a majority of the Council members present, whether or not a quorum is present, may adjourn any meeting to another time and place.
 The meeting may not be reconvened, and no business may be conducted, unless all members are given notice of the time and place for reconvening the meeting.
-Notice of the time and place for reconvening the meeting shall be given in accordance with the provisions of section 188.8.131.52.
+Notice of the time and place for reconvening the meeting shall be given in accordance with the provisions of these Bylaws.

-Any action that the Council is required or permitted to take may be taken without a meeting, if all members of the Council, individually or collectively, consent in writing to that action.
-Such action by written consent shall have the same force and effect as the unanimous ballot of the Council of Elders.
-Such consents shall be filed with the minutes of the proceedings of the Council of Elders.
+Any action that the Council is required or permitted to take may be taken without a meeting, if there is unanimous consent of the Council in writing to that action.
+Such action by written consent shall have the same force and effect as the unanimous ballot of the Council.
+Such consents shall be filed with the minutes of the proceedings of the Council.

 Meetings and actions of a committee of the Council shall be governed either by Council resolution or, if there is none, by resolution of the committee of the Council.
 Minutes of each meeting of any committee of the Council shall be kept and shall be filed with the corporate records.
 The Council may adopt rules for the governance of any committee that are consistent with these Bylaws; or, in the absence of rules adopted by the Council, the committee may adopt such rules.

-The Council is authorized and encouraged to establish advisory committees comprised of baptized members of the Church.
-Committees may include both men and women.
+The Council is authorized and encouraged to establish advisory committees comprised of lay members or members of the General Conference of UCGIA.
+Such advisory committees may include both men and women.
 These committees are ad hoc advisory panels established to provide input to the Council.
+The Council may, by resolution, delegate responsibilities to an advisory committee to the extent that those responsibilities could be delegated to anyone under law.
+An advisory committee has no final say in a decision regardless of what the advisory committee’s duties are as established by the Council or the Council committee to which it reports.

-All lay members of the Church have the right to appeal disciplinary actions, or other adverse actions or decisions, to elders designated by the Council, and for certain matters, to the Council itself, after completing the process of appeal as developed by Ministerial Services and approved by the Council of Elders.
+All lay members of UCGIA have the right to appeal any disciplinary or other adverse actions or decisions against them to the Council, by following the process of appeal approved by the Council or within the Rules of Association.

-The officers of the Corporation shall be president, secretary and treasurer.
+The officers of UCGIA shall be president, secretary and treasurer.
 They shall be approved by a two-thirds (2/3) secret ballot of the Council.
 If after three (3) ballots no candidate is elected, that officer vacancy can be filled by a ballot of a simple majority of the Council.
-Any officer of the Corporation serves at the pleasure of the Council and can be removed with or without cause by a two-thirds (2/3) ballot of the Council.
+Any officer of UCGIA serves at the pleasure of the Council and can be removed with or without cause by a two-thirds (2/3) ballot of the Council.
 At the regularly scheduled Council meeting just prior to the anniversary of each third year of service for each officer, the Council must reaffirm, with at least a simple majority, the continuance of each officer on an individual basis.
 If an officer is not so affirmed, he must step down effective on the date specified by the Council majority, and a replacement approved as soon as possible.
 No officer may serve concurrently in more than one (1) office.
-No officer of the Corporation, including the president, may serve concurrently as a member of the Council of Elders, except as provided in Bylaw Article 9, Section 9.5 - Vacancies in Offices.
+No officer of UCGIA, including the president, may serve concurrently as a member of the Council, except as provided in these Bylaws.

 9.1.1 Office of the President